Skip to main content

 Overview - Kidney stones

 The medical term for kidney stones is nephrolithiasis.
-If they cause severe pain it's known as renal colic.
+If kidney stones cause severe pain, it's called renal colic.

 Symptoms of kidney stones